ldtteam/MinecoloniesWiki/source/buildings/dyer.md

 <br>

-# Dyer GUI
+# Dyer's Hut GUI

-When accessing the Bakery block by right-clicking on it, you will see a GUI with different options:
+When accessing the Dyer's Hut block by right-clicking on it, you will see a GUI with different options:

 <div class="row">
   <div class="col-sm-12 col-md">